WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Get-PipelineRun.md

 ```

 ### -ProjectName
-Project where the pipeline will be created.
+The name of the project containing the pipeline

 ```yaml
 Type: String